 1. Philadelphia Eagles

 The Philadelphia Eagles should be looking to surround Carson Wentz with more offensive weapons.
 While they went 9-7 and made the playoffs, the Eagles had no wide receiver top 500 yards this season.
 Dallas Goedert and Zach Ertz have been great from the tight end spot, but Alshon Jeffrey and Nelson Agholor have been disappointing out wide.
 Agholor is hitting free agency and likely won't return, which leaves the Eagles in need of a receiver across from the oft-injury Jeffery.
-Philadelphia has $42.5 million in cap room, so they could make a Cooper deal work, which would have the added bonus of taking a key piece away from an NFC East rival.
+Philadelphia has about $42 million in cap room, so they could make a Cooper deal work, which would have the added bonus of taking a key piece away from an NFC East rival.

 2. Indianapolis Colts